 The ASU Speech and Hearing Clinic is partnering with The Parkinson Voice Project to offer a specially developed two-part therapy program called SPEAK OUT!® and LOUD Crowd®.
 This program emphasizes speaking louder and with intent, techniques that can help adults with Parkinson’s be more easily understood while also improving their physical health since a weak voice can lead to serious speech and swallowing issues.

 The two-part therapy program strengthens the muscles used for speaking and swallowing by combining individual speech therapy (SPEAK OUT!®) with ongoing group therapy (The LOUD Crowd®).

 The programs are provided in both English and Spanish and will be conducted online.
 Call for a free evaluation and more information:

-The Parkinson Voice Project, a 501(c)(3) nonprofit organization, has named ASU Speech and Hearing Clinic as a recipient of its 2019 SPEAK OUT! & LOUD Crowd grant program.
+The Parkinson Voice Project, a 501(c)(3) nonprofit organization, named ASU Speech and Hearing Clinic as a recipient of its 2020 SPEAK OUT! & LOUD Crowd grant program.
 The grant is currently in its second year.